Delivery Hero is a multinational online food ordering and delivery platform that operates in 70+ countries and partners with 500,000+ restaurants.

 After brainstorming, I created multiple design solutions, considering the pros and cons of each option.
 When making decisions, I took into account factors such as system complexity, team involvement, and, most importantly, alignment with our personas.

-With many exploration, I then presented multiple design concepts along with my recommendations to gather feedback from my PMs.
+After extensive exploration, I presented multiple design concepts with recommendations for feedback from PMs.

 Based on workshop feedback and user testing findings, we made improvements considering technical constraints and personas prioritization.
 While chain vendors are crucial, we also considered the needs of small vendors.